The Upper Edge of the Neptune Desert Is Stable Against Photoevaporation: Observations

 We performed aperture photometry on each source using the \texttt{photutils} package, following the procedure detailed in \citet{Vissapragada20b}.
 We tested apertures from 3 to 15 pixels (0$\farcs$75--3$\farcs$75) in radius for each transit observation.
 We allowed the locations of the apertures to shift (separately for each star) from image to image to account for variations in telescope pointing.
 We found that the pointing variations were smaller than $1\arcsec$ across all datasets except for our observation of WASP-80b on UT 2020 Jul 09, where the instrument crashed during the observation and had to be reset.
-We included the centroid offsets as covariates in our light-curve fits along with the airmass curves.
+We included the centroid offsets as covariates in our light-curve fits along with the airmass curves, which we found to be important for a subset of the observations.
 To select the optimal aperture for use in light-curve modeling, we first normalized the target star's light curve by an average of the comparison star light curves, and subsequently removed 4$\sigma$ outliers using a moving median filter.
 We then selected the aperture size that minimized the per-point rms scatter in the averaged and moving-median-corrected target star photometry.
 The optimized aperture sizes are noted in Table~\ref{table:log}.